Co-dfns/Co-dfns/LIMITATIONS.md

 ### Operators

-* Mixed boolean and integer/floating arguments to commute will not work
 * Reductions with intermediate types different from the result type will not work
 * Dyadic Reduce (/ and ⌿) with negative left arguments are not supported
 * Compose (∘) is not implemented